Coronavirus: Germany extends lockdown with plan to relax restrictions | DW | 03.03.2021

-German Chancellor Angela Merkel has revealed the government's plan to relax lockdown measures.
+German Chancellor Angela Merkel has revealed the government's five-step plan to relax lockdown measures.

 German Chancellor Angela Merkel spoke at a press conference about the country's updated COVID measures